jkerai1/Scrummage/README.md

 * Twitter Scraper
 * Instagram Search
 * Have I Been Pwned Search
 * Many more...
-Refer to the installation Readme.md file for the full list.
+Refer to the "Long List of Tasks" Wiki file for the full list.

 ---